Romal-2303/movieListApp/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to install all the dependencies you can run:

 ### `npm install` or `npm install --force`

-To install all the dependencies
+To start the project in the development mode, please run :

 ### `npm start`